aincradsystem/credit-card-checker/README.md

 # HOW TO USE
 1st You can use 000webhost or xampp to host your own checker.<br>
 2nd Open proxy.txt and add your own proxy.</br>
-PS: You can use public proxy but i suggest you use High Quality Premium Proxy to avoid ERROR or CVC_UNCHECKED.
-3rd After you add your own proxy click save then Happy Checking.
+PS: You can use public proxy but i suggest you use High Quality Premium Proxy to avoid ERROR or CVC_UNCHECKED.</br> 3rd After you add your own proxy click save then Happy Checking.

 # FAQ